jaraen/Ti.UX.Templates/README.md

 An image view that downloads and automatically manages its own cache.
 Also works with local images.

-It also adds properties to the image, doing it `zoomable`, it is, click for view fullscreen and pinch in for zoomin.
+It also adds properties to the image, doing it `zoomable`, it is, click for view fullscreen and pinch for zoomin.

 Features:
  - manages its own local cache